gnoblet/HTI.MSNA.2022/README.md

-It stores the R Shiny app made for the Multi Sector Needs Assessment (MSNA) 2022 facilitated by REACH Initiative in Haiti, with the primary goal of helping the humanitarian community to visualize raw results to information the HPC 2023 (HNO and HRP).
+It stores the R Shiny app made for the Multi Sector Needs Assessment (MSNA) 2022 facilitated by REACH Initiative in Haiti, with the primary goal of helping the humanitarian community to visualize early results to inform the HPC 2023 (HNO and HRP).

 ## Installation